Voluntary and community sector

 You can also find further information about the support available to community groups in your area through your local Area Action Partnership (AAP).

 You can also search online for information on adult social care services, health groups and other community information on a countywide, regional and national basis through Locate - care and support in County Durham.

-We have a number of opportunities for volunteering with the council that you can get involved in and which will help us enhance the wide range of services we provide to communities.
+We have a number of opportunities to volunteer with us that you can get involved in and which will help us enhance the wide range of services we provide to communities.

 For more information about volunteering for all ages in County Durham contact Durham Community Action who provide a one stop shop for volunteering.
 You can search for volunteering opportunities or organisations, learn more about volunteering, or find out about events and meetings in County Durham for volunteers at County Durham Volunteering.

 We welcome bids for the provision of services from all sections of the community, including third sector organisations, and from organisations bidding in consortia.

 We have developed the County Durham Market Position Statement (MPS) (see The local market for children's, adults, public health and housing services) which brings together key information about our priorities and upcoming opportunities for the market during 2016-18.